Man kills one, injures four in BR Sunday, deputies say

 The suspect was eventually shot by law enforcement officers and transported to a hospital.

-The incident started just before 9 a.m. at a home on John Newcombe Avenue where the suspect allegedly killed one woman and injured another.
+EBRSO Sheriff Sid Gautreaux says the incident started just before 9 a.m. at a home on John Newcombe Avenue where the suspect is alleged to have stabbed his grandmother and his mother.
+The grandmother died but the mother survived.

+According to EBRSO, the suspect identified as Aaron Morgan, 28, will be charged in the death of his grandmother, Dianne Gafford, 79, as well as multiple other charges once he is released from the hospital.

-Deputies say the man then fled to an area near the Alexander’s supermarket off Highland Road near I-10 where he attempted to steal a vehicle.
+Sheriff Gautreaux explained after the stabbings, the suspect fled to an area near the Alexander’s supermarket off Highland Road near I-10 where he attempted to steal a vehicle.

 He is accused of shooting three people there, including a mother and daughter who were in a vehicle, authorities said.

-The suspect was eventually able to steal a vehicle belonging to man who had just pulled up at a nearby Ochsner Urgent Care center, authorities said.
+Morgan was eventually able to steal a vehicle belonging to man who had just pulled up at a nearby Ochsner Urgent Care center, authorities said.

 Workers from that Ochsner clinic rushed out to assist the wounded.

-Authorities said all of the victims from the scene near Alexander’s are expected to survive.
+Sheriff said all of the victims from the scene near Alexander’s are expected to survive.

-The accused shooter then drove off, leading police from multiple agencies on a chase.
+Morgan then drove off, leading police from multiple agencies on a chase.

-The chase ended near the CVS pharmacy on Jefferson at Bluebonnet where the suspect was shot.
+The chase ended near the CVS pharmacy on Jefferson at Bluebonnet where Morgan was shot.

 He was transported from the scene in critical condition.